Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Outline of the proof of the bilinear embedding

 \section{Outline of the proof of the bilinear embedding}

 Our approach towards Theorem~\ref{t: bilincomplex} consists of defining and studying the {\it heat flow} associated with a particular {\it Bellman function}.
 The key property of the flow is a quantitative estimate of its derivative \eqref{eq: heatflow p1}.
 Using integration by parts, we single out the parallel property of the Bellman function alone that implies \eqref{eq: heatflow p1}.
 It could be perceived as a variant of ``convexity'' associated with the pair of accretive matrices in question.
 An adequate function turns out to be one constructed by Nazarov and Treil \cite{NT} in 1995.
-Its properties are formulated in Theorem~\ref{t: Bellman gen convex}.
+Its properties are formulated in Theorem~\ref{t: bouga}.
 In proving it we use the fact that their function is composed of tensor products of power functions.
 This makes the analysis of generalized convexity of power functions an essential part of our proof.
-See Section~\ref{s: power functions}.
+See Section~\ref{s: garanča}.

-A simpler version of the Bellman-heat method was also the way through which Theorem~\ref{t: 1.0} was proven in \cite{DV-Kato}.
+A simpler version of the Bellman-heat method was also the way through which Theorem~\ref{t: oktyabr'} was proven in \cite{DV-Kato}.
 The other works which stimulated thoughts developed in this paper were \cite{CD-mult, CD-OU}.

-The Bellman function technique had become widely known in harmonic analysis since the mid 1990s, following the work by Nazarov, Treil and Volberg \cite{NTV}.
-Afterwards it has been employed in a large number of papers, of which the closest ones to our approach (i.e. those where Bellman functions are explictly paired with heat flows) are \cite{DV-Kato, CD-mult, PV, NV, DV-AB, DV, DV-Sch, CD, DP, PSW, MS}.
+The Bellman function technique has become widely known in harmonic analysis since the mid 1990s, following the work by Nazarov, Treil and Volberg \cite{NTV}.
+Afterwards it has been employed in a large number of papers, of which the closest ones to our approach (that is, those where Bellman functions are explictly paired with heat flows) are \cite{DV-Kato, CD-mult, PV, NV, DV-AB, DV, DV-Sch, CD, DP, PSW, MS}.

 For another perspective on heat-flow techniques, various examples and references we refer the reader to the papers by Bennett et al. \cite{B, BCCT}.